 What are some major issues to be aware of when reporting stock sales on my tax return?
 Why have these issues arisen?

 Major changes have occurred in tax-return reporting.
 The IRS Form 1040 tax return has been condensed and new schedules (supplementary forms) funnel information to Form 1040.
-Total capital gain or loss on Schedule D is now entered on Schedule 1 and then on Form 1040.
-The AMT calculation on Form 6251 is entered on Schedule 2 (see the related FAQ).
+Starting with the 2019 tax-return season, total capital gain or loss on Schedule D is now entered on Schedule 1.
+It does not go directly on Form 1040, as instead the total from Schedule 1 funnels into the Form 1040.

 The Revised IRS Form 1099-B